zumten/dotnet-mindex/README.md

 ## How it works?

-The inner workings of Mindex is similar to SQL.
-Each index is simply a list of items sorted with multiple criterias.
+Mindex tries to mimmick the model of SQL indexes.
+An index is created by sorting the list of rows in a way that multiple criterias can be applied one by one to reduce the range of results (as long and the search matches the index).
 The search is then done using BinarySearch for each criteria.
-When you don't specify which index to use, Mindex will analyze the search, give a score to each index and choose the best one.
+It is possible to force an index, but by default, Mindex analyzes the search, give a score to each index and chooses the best one.

+For more information, refer to the class [BinarySearchResult](https://github.com/zumten/mindex/blob/master/src/ZumtenSoft.Mindex/BinarySearchResult.cs).

 ## Build your first table